MauricioMonroy/sapresis/README.md

 ### **English:**

-# SIPRESS (Comprehensive System for Health Service Provision)
+# Sapresis (Comprehensive System for Health Service Provision)

 ## Project Description

-SIPRESS is a system designed to be used by the staff of a health service provider institution.
+Sapresis is a system designed to be used by the staff of a health service provider institution.
 It consists of various entities that allow querying and managing basic information about the institution's employees, such as identification number, name, and contact details.
 It also enables the assignment of consultations, clinics, and patients, as well as the